CALL NOW 03 5134 2455

 A funeral ritual may only be conducted for a deceased member with the prior consent of the deceased member’s family.
 For a full description of the Funeral Ritual which may be conducted for deceased RSL Service Members, please click on this paragraph.

-Below are some details regarding the responsibility, preparation and other matters to be concidered when conducting an RSL Funeral Ritual.
+Below are some details regarding the responsibility, preparation and other matters to be considered when conducting an RSL Funeral Ritual.

 It is traditional practice for the member’s Sub-Branch President to conduct the ritual but circumstances may cause the President to delegate this function to another RSL person or, if appropriate, Women’s Auxiliary or Affiliate member.